Nashville-Public-Library/talklib/README.md

 ----
 ### Permalink Example

-"Permalink" shows are shows whose audio URL does not change, E.G. PNS.
+"Permalink" shows are shows whose audio URL does not change, E.G. PNS & Cirrus

 The minimum attributes you must set are: `show`, `show_filename`, `url`, and `is_permalink`.